inmeso/mplb/Docs/Manual.md

   ```

 ### Python 3
-Python is required by the code generation tool for deploying the code for GPU computing.
+Python 3 is required by the code generation tool for deploying the code for GPU computing.

-#### HDF5
+### HDF5

 ---
 **NOTE**

-The code may not be compatible to the HDF5-1.1.2.0 release.
+The OPS code may not be compatible to the HDF5-1.1.2.0 release.
 ___

 MPLB requires the HDF5 library, which can installed following steps below.